OCA/connector-interfaces/connector_salesforce/README.rst

 Usage
 =====

-There is two way to use the module go to the backend and click on the Action buttons available under the `Actions` pane or activate the available cron.
+There are two ways to use the module: go to the backend and click on the Action buttons available under the `Actions` pane or activate the available cron.